 It is usually very difficult for people with eating disorders to get better on their own.
-It is important that you find help and support.
+It is important that you find professional help and support as soon as possible.
 There are a variety of ways either you, or someone you care about, can gain support and treatment.

 Help in your area

 To find what help is available in your area you can look through our helpFinder.
 You can also download our Useful links for help document.